Great Southern Railways: Buses and hotels

 From 1929, when it acquired a stake in the Irish Omnibus Company, the company also ran bus services.
 These operations became the responsibility, from 1 January 1934, of the Great Southern Railways Omnibus Department.

 The group owned a number of hotels, and in 1990 the hotel group was transferred from Córas Iompair Éireann to Aer Rianta, in the ownership of which it remained until 2006.
 The hotel group formed by the company, Great Southern Hotels, continued to bear that name until its privatisation in 2006.
 Only the Sligo hotel continued to use the Great Southern name as of 2016, but in January 2018 The Malton Hotel in Killarney reverted to its original name of the Great Southern.

 1930s

 Worldwide economic conditions continued to be difficult and affected Ireland also, passenger and freight revenue decreased to £1.27m and £2.05m by 1939.

 Second World War

-Although the Republic of Ireland was a neutral country railway transport was severely disrupted by The Emergency.
-Lack of high quality coal fuel in Ireland and the need to import from England was severe and desperate alternatives such as turf-burning had only extremely limited success.
+Although the Republic of Ireland was a neutral country, railway transport was severely disrupted by The Emergency.
+The lack of high-quality coal fuel in Ireland and the need to import from England was severe and desperate alternatives such as turf-burning had only extremely limited success.
 By 1944 most non-suburban passenger services were restricted to Mondays and Thursdays only with some curtailed altogether.